-13. Command Format
+12. Command Format

-All devices have an address which is one byte and can be any value within the range 32 to 254 however by convention the range 97 to 122 is used.
-The user can alter the default address and so can be set up for multiple devices.
+All devices have an address which is one byte and can be any value within the range 97 to 122.
+The user specifies the address and so can be set up for multiple devices.

-The default address is given in the data sheet for the individual device and all devices must be addressed although there are some (one) global commands that address all of the devices at once.
+The default address is given in the data sheet for the individual device and all devices must be addressed although there are some global commands that address all of the devices at once.